 Small offset spatula

-- GREAT ERGONOMIC DESIGN: The ergonomic handle of these angled icing spatulas is lightweight and very comfortable to hold...
+- Great Ergonomic and Non-Slip Design: The ergonomic handle of these angled icing spatulas is lightweight and very...

 Viva paper towels (not pictured)